hybridgroup/mechanoid/README.md

 - [X] Able to run small WASM modules designed for specific embedded runtime interfaces.
 - [X] Hot loading/unloading of WASM modules.
 - [X] Local storage system for WASM modules.
-- [ ] Allow the engine to be used/extended for different embedded application use cases, e.g. CLI, WASM4 runtime, others.
+- [ ] Allow the engine to be used/extended for different embedded application use cases, e.g. CLI, WASM4 runtime, others. - IN PROGRESS
-- [ ] Configurable system to allow the bridge interface to host capabilities to be defined per application.
+- [ ] Configurable system to allow the bridge interface to host capabilities to be defined per application. - IN PROGRESS